Church of the Holy Communion and Buildings: History

 The Gothic Revival church building was constructed in 1844–1845 according to a design by Richard Upjohn, and was consecrated in 1846.
 In 1853 Upjohn completed the Parish House and Rectory on West 20th Street, and in 1854 he built the Sister's House.
 The design of the church, which features brownstone blocks chosen for placement at random, made the church "one of the most influential buildings of the 19th century".
 It was:

 [the] first asymmetrical Gothic Revival church edifice in the United States ...
 Upjohn designed the building to resemble a small medieval English parish church ...
 The church's founder, the Reverend William Muhlenberg, a leader of the evangelical Catholic within the Episcopal Church, was closely involved with the design ...

 Muhlenberg believed that the Gothic style was "the true architectural expression of Christianity."

 At the time it was built, the neighborhood around the church was still a fashionable residential area, with homes lining Sixth Avenue.
 By the late 19th century, as the city continued to expand uptown, the area had become part of the "Ladies' Mile" shopping district, with Sixth Avenue lined with giant department stores and dry goods emporia, which by World War I had all either moved uptown or closed.

-The church had some esteemed organists and choirmasters, including Lynnwood Farnam from 1920 until his death in 1930, and Carl Weinrich from 1930-1943.
+The church had some esteemed organists and choirmasters, including Lynnwood Farnam from 1920 until his death in 1930, and Carl Weinrich from 1930 to 1943.

 In 1975 the declining parish merged with those of Calvary Church, on Park Avenue South at East 21st Street, and St. George's Church, at Stuyvesant Square, and the combined parish of Calvary-St. George's the Church of the Holy Communion granted a ninety-nine year lease to the Lindisfarne Association.

 The building became the Lindisfarne Association's headquarters from 1976 to 1979.
 Through the work of its founder William Irwin Thompson and start-up grants from the Lilly Endowment and the Rockefeller Brothers Fund, the church became a cultural center in which Gary Snyder, Robert Bly, Wendell Berry, Samuel Menash, and Kathleen Raine gave poetry readings, Paul Winter and David Hykes gave concerts, Jerzy Grotowksi and Andre Gregory lectured on theatre, and philosophers such as Gregory Bateson, Francisco Varela, and Thompson himself gave the lectures that became their subsequent books.
 Keith Critchlow and John Michel taught courses on sacred architecture, and representatives of world religions such as Nechung Rinpoche, Seyed Hosein Nasr, and Pir Vilayat Khan gave public presentations.
 The Lindisfarne Association, however, was unable to raise the funds to restore this historical landmark, consequently, Lindisfarne moved to Crestone, Colorado, and returned the church to the Episcopal parish.

 The parish subsequently sold the building to Odyssey House, a drug rehabilitation program, in order to meet its fiscal obligations.
 Odyssey House, in turn, sold the buildings to nightclub entrepreneur Peter Gatien, who opened the New York Limelight club there in 1983.